 Sage Agastya & the Sacred Mountain

 The mountain's name is inseparable from Hindu mythology.
 Agastya (also spelled Agasthya) is one of the Saptarishis — the seven great sages of classical Indian tradition, considered among the most revered figures in the Vedic and Puranic canon.
 According to tradition, Agastya chose this mist-shrouded peak in the southernmost Ghats as his place of extended meditation and learning.
-He is credited with transmitting Vedic knowledge southward across the Vindhya mountains and is considered the father of Tamil grammar and literature.
+He is credited with transmitting Vedic knowledge southward across the Vindhya mountains and is considered a foundational figure in Tamil grammar and literature.

 In Ayurvedic tradition, Agastya holds even greater significance — he is regarded as one of the foundational figures of Ayurvedic medicine, credited with codifying the knowledge of medicinal plants in the Southern Ghats.
 This attribution is deeply meaningful at Agasthyarkoodam, where the very landscape appears to justify the claim: the peak sits at the centre of one of the richest medicinal plant concentrations on Earth.